Table of Contents

 Ali Mousavi and EIr

-The city of Hamadān, besides its pre-Islamic remains, comprises some important monuments belonging to the Islamic period.
-The most significant of these is the mausoleum called Gonbad-e ʿAlawiān.
-It is a square, relatively massive monument, almost entirely of baked brick.
+The city of Hamadān, besides its pre-Islamic remains, contains some important Islamic monuments.
+The most significant is the mausoleum called Gonbad-e ʿAlawiān, square and massive, almost entirely of baked brick.
 Its façade was once covered with opulent stucco decoration.

 This Article Has Images/Tables.